Federal Long Term Care Insurance Program (FLTCIP)

-Army National Guard uniformed service member on state active duty are eligible to apply for FLTCIP with full underwriting.
-Abbreviated underwriting, which asks fewer health questions, is available to Army National Guard uniformed service member on state active duty who are within 60 days of becoming eligible for the FLTCIP.
-The following Family members are also eligible to apply, even if you don’t:
+Army National Guard Service member on state active duty are eligible to apply for FLTCIP with full underwriting.
+Abbreviated underwriting, which asks fewer health questions, is available to Army National Guard service member on state active duty who are within 60 days of becoming eligible for the FLTCIP.
+The following family members are also eligible to apply, even if you do not:

 Please visit https://www.ltcfeds.com/program-details/eligibility for the current eligibility listing.

 *A Declaration of Domestic Partnership form must be submitted to the employee’s agency or annuitant’s retirement system before you apply.

 Long Term Care: Long term care is care that you need if you can no longer perform everyday tasks (activities of daily living) such as bathing or dressing by yourself due to a chronic illness, injury, disability, or the aging process.
 Long term care includes the supervision you might need due to a severe cognitive impairment (such as Alzheimer’s disease).